Keoffor/geoip-nginx/README.md

 1. Install and then use Fail2Ban to block any IP address after it attempts to access an unauthorized file or directory mentioned above
     * Jail time should be for 48 hours

-1. Install Maxmind's GeoIp module and database
+1. Install Maxmind's GeoIP module and database

     * Programmatically create a cron job to refresh the DB once a month.

     * Whitelist or Blacklist countries:

-       * In your bash script, offer the end-user the option to either "Deny ALL Except" and "Allow ALL Except" website visitors based on the following criteria:
+       * In your bash script, offer the end-user the option to either "Deny ALL Except" or "Allow ALL Except" web server visitors based on the following criteria:

 	        a.
-"Deny ALL Except": Use GeoIP to only allow the 5-Eyes countries to access the website
+"Deny ALL Except": Use GeoIP to only allow the Five Eyes countries to access the website

 	        b.
 "Allow ALL Except": Use GeoIP to allow all countries except China, Russia, North Korea, Iran, Syria, and Belarus